Breadcrumbs

 formFieldProperties

 This attribute is a JSON array.
-It defines additional behaviour for individual or groups of form fields of certain types.
+It defines additional behavior for individual or groups of form fields of certain types.
 It consists of general and type-dependent attributes.

 Form field attributes: general